microsoft/atlas-design/site/src/components/card.md

 - `card-supertitle` - a uppercase piece of text above the title.
 - `card-title` - the title of the card.

-The following can be used only insdie `.card-content`.
+The following can be used only inside `.card-content`.

 - `.card-content-description` - a body of text truncated at four lines.